-Indicator Unit 2014 (Baseline) 2015 2016
+Indicator Unit 2015 2016

 Wind Power Capacity MW net

 Installed Generation MWh

 Solar Power Capacity MW net

 Installed Generation MWh

 Electric vehicle Adoption Nos

-LED public lighting Km of roads
+LED public ligh ting Km of roads

-Energy Efficier ncy Savings MWh
+Energy Efficien cy Savings MWh

-Targets will not be set initially for these indicators.
+^{} Targets will not be set initially for these indicators.
 The ESCC will instead monitor progress against these indicators in the coming years and decide whether targets should be set at some time in the future.

-24. The indicators will continue to be compiled for each country in the format given in Table 1 above, on the basis of official information to be given by each country and information from other sources.
-A regional table will be prepared on the basis of the country tables.
+24. The indicators will continue to be compiled for each country in the format given in Table 1 above, on the basis of official information each country and information from other sources.
+A regional table will be prepared using the data from the country tables.
 It is recognized that reporting data for the indicators will be voluntary on the basis of best national efforts.